SignTime & SignWise

 2 different problem spaces … 2 different products?

-After lots of discussion, ideation, and participant feedback, our team realized that our solution would work best as a system of complementary digital products, rather than a single, overloaded one.
+After considering our ideas, we realized that our solution would work best as a system of complementary digital products, rather than a single, overloaded one.

 1. SignTime: A communication platform that helps signers find signing partners based on interests, hearing identities, and skill level.